Rapptz/discord.py/docs/api.rst

         :type: :class:`bool`

-    .. attribute:: options

-        The onboarding prompt options associated with this onboarding prompt.

-        See also :attr:`OnboardingPrompt.options`

-        :type: List[:class:`OnboardingPromptOption`]

-    .. attribute:: default_channels

-        The default channels associated with the onboarding in this guild.

-        See also :attr:`Onboarding.default_channels`

-        :type: List[:class:`abc.GuildChannel`, :class:`Object`]

-    .. attribute:: prompts

-        The onboarding prompts associated with the onboarding in this guild.

-        See also :attr:`Onboarding.prompts`

-        :type: List[:class:`OnboardingPrompt`]

-    .. attribute:: title

-        The title of the onboarding prompt.

-        See also :attr:`OnboardingPrompt.title`

-        :type: :class:`str`

-    .. attribute:: single_select

-        Whether only one prompt option can be selected.

-        See also :attr:`OnboardingPrompt.single_select`

-        :type: :class:`bool`

-    .. attribute:: required

-        Whether the onboarding prompt is required to complete the onboarding.

-        See also :attr:`OnboardingPrompt.required`

-        :type: :class:`bool`

-    .. attribute:: in_onboarding

-        Whether this prompt is currently part of the onboarding flow.

-        See also :attr:`OnboardingPrompt.in_onboarding`

-        :type: :class:`bool`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to port these